mimiyin/designing-for-education/2015-syllabus.md

 - Assessing teachers.

 <b>Week 7 Design Practice:</b> Iteration + Rapid Prototyping
-- Redesign and bake assessment into the learning process.
+- Redesign your workflow to bake assessment into the learning process.

 #### [In-Class] Re-imagine assessment for reading or writing.
 - We will be collaborating with English teachers from Pace University's Graduate School of Education program.